theNerd247/sermons/personal/identity/notes.md

 God → chose → you
       ├─ (who)  in Him (Christ)
-      ├─ (when) before the foundation of the world → the creation of time and space.
+      ├─ (when) before the foundation of the world → the creation of time and │         space.
-      └─ (why)  that we might be holy, and blameless before Him (God the Father?)
+      └─ (why)  that we might be holy, and blameless before Him (God the Father)

 "chose"
 : Grk. "exelexato" (first middle aorist of "eklego"